This article was originally published on 14 February 2023. It was last updated on 23 May 2023.

-There are several unexpected requirements in the new EU Equal Pay and Transparency Directive along with some significant shifts in the EU mindset on pay equity and reporting.
-In our recent webinar on the Directive, we discussed these surprises, as well as next steps we recommend.
+There were several unexpected requirements in the new EU Equal Pay and Transparency Directive along with some significant shifts in the EU mindset on pay equity and reporting.
+In our webinar on the Directive, we discussed these surprises, as well as our recommended next steps.

 1. Equal pay equal for equal work and work of comparable value

 The EU Directive requires that employers have pay structures in place to ensure that there are no gender-based pay differences between workers performing the same work and between workers performing work of equal value that are not justified by objective and gender-neutral factors.

 Two things about this first requirement in the EU Directive that may require a mindset shift:

 - Employers will have to move from just thinking about pay between workers who are in the same role, to also comparing pay between roles of equal value.
 This will require that organisations establish methodology to compare the value of work with objective criteria.
 Think in terms of education, professional and training requirements, skills, effort and responsibilities, work undertaken, and the nature of the tasks involved.
 Comparators need not work for the same employer.
 In fact, companies can even use a “hypothetical comparator or other [statistical] evidence” if no real-life comparator exists.
 How this is going to be interpreted is very uncertain.

 - The possible move toward the U.S. litigation-focused approach, where a worker can receive compensation, including full recovery of back pay and related bonuses, or payments in kind, with Member States setting specific penalties.
 There will be meaningful penalties for unequal pay violations.
 This shifts the burden of proof from employees to employers, increases the risk of litigation, and requires improved documentation.